Limerick Childcare Committee

 The course is being offered by a consortium (Mary Immaculate College, Early Childhood Ireland, Maynooth University) by way of blended learning over one year.
 It will involve on-line learning and one Saturday classroom session per module (7 Saturdays over the programme year, including orientation).
 Classroom sessions for the 2018/19 academic year of the programme will take place in the following centres: Clonmel, Drogheda, Dublin, Gorey, Letterkenny, Macroom, Sligo, Tuam, Tullamore.

 Applications can only be made online on www.lincprogramme.ie.
-The application process will remain open until 12th April 2018.
 All details regarding the course can be found on www.lincprogramme.ie.